JDMR3/Data115/README.md

 2020-2021 NBA Season, Data Process
 ----------------------------------------------------------------------------------------------------------------------------------
-Gathered my data from https://www.basketball-reference.com/ Oringinally a 540 player data set from the NBA's 2020-21 season, decided to organize the data by most games played by the players, and by team, focused on the True Shooting column of the statistics removed all the data after True shooting percentage.
-Decided to remove players who played less than 20 games, resulted in the removal ofaround 300 people because of this.
-Those players were removed to reduce the amount skewness.
+Gathered my data from https://www.basketball-reference.com/ Originally a 540 player data set from the NBA's 2020-21 season, decided to organize the data by most games played by the players, and by team, focused on the True Shooting column of the statistics and removed all the data after True shooting percentage.
+Decided to remove players who played less than 20 games, resulting in the removal of around 300 people because of this.
+Those players were removed to reduce the amount of skewness.

 Some loose numbers with players who were traded, decided to remove the data as I could only export around 600 values from Basketball Reference.